 Is tanning faster any safer?

-No, tanning faster is not at all safer, and is in fact much less safe than trying to get a gradual tan over time.
-Your skin can only produce melanin for a set period of time, so any additional time in the sun after that is needlessly harmful.
+No, tanning faster is not at all safer, and is much less safe than trying to get a gradual tan over time.
+Your skin can only produce melanin for a set period, so any additional time in the sun after that is needlessly harmful.
 It’s also the case that you may get a more profound tan if you take a day break in between sessions to give the color time to develop.

 How long can I stay out?